justindobbs/windsurf-web/README.md

 ## Overview

 The Windsurf IDE does not yet have the @web extract feature that Cursor has.
-Here, I'm showing an example of how to implement it into your Windsurf experience itself, if you are using Node.js.
+The following is an example of how to implement it into your Windsurf experience yourself, if you are using Node.js.

 This is just a quick example, and there are other web extraction utilities you could use for this.